IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ### config.cache_period
 + Amount of seconds until a page cache should be invalited. `604800` for instance would keep the page cache for a week.

+### config.sendCacheHeaders
++ If set to `1`, TYPO3 will automatically send several cache headers (`Last-Modified: x`, `Expires: x`, `ETag`, `Cache-Control`, `Pragma: public`) for static pages to the browser.
+Only if the page is cached (No USER_INT objects) and no be_user or fe_user is logged in!
+See: https://docs.typo3.org/m/typo3/reference-typoscript/master/en-us/Setup/Config/Index.html#sendcacheheaders

+### Typoscript Conditions
++ Each single TypoScript Condition means a new cache variant of the page.
+(TYPO3 will create one cache for the page, if the condition is met and one if not.)
+To avoid bloating up the cache, use such conditions with care and remove any unnecessary condition stubs in your TypoScript, that are not in use.